mihneavlad/angular-bootstrap-myhammer/README.md

 ![Screenshot](ang-1.jpg)

-> A quick walkthrough of my first Angular app built using the Angular CLI, version 7.1.2
+A quick presentation of my first Angular app built using the Angular CLI, version 7.1.2.

 ## See it live